-The production and dissemination of messages and communications through channels identified in Phase 2 (radio, social networks, instant messaging applications, and others, Table 16) will continue, and additional pieces will be developed as shown in Table 19, which will also be disseminated through the web pages and social networks of the Project's social entities.
+The production and dissemination of messages and communications through channels identified in Phase 2 (radio, social networks, instant messaging applications, and others, Table 16) continue, and additional pieces have been developed as shown in Table 20, to be also disseminated through the web pages and social networks of the Project's social entities.
 Additionally, in Colombia the following organizations will be contacted in this Phase: OPIAC, Association of Mirití Indigenous Captains, ACILAPP, ATICOYA (Tikuna, Cocama and Yagua Association), ACIPS, APKAC, PANI Association, ACITAM; AZCAITA, CRIMA, OIMA and AINZA.

-In addition to highlighting fundamental aspects of the project during this phase, such as its objective, components and benefits, its potential risks and impacts will be socialized, as well as the corresponding measures for their mitigation, which are contained in project instruments such as the MGAS and the Planning Framework for Indigenous Peoples.
-A specific language, approach and messages will be selected for each stakeholder with particular benchmarks that will ensure that they take ownership of the project naturally by identifying the advantages, benefits and incentives of participating.
-The project website will also be developed as a space for receiving comments, questions and concerns from the public, which will position it as one of the main permanent interactive communication mechanisms.
-Finally, it is important to note that after the Project has been socialized according to Phase 2 and 3 proposals, the corresponding project instruments will be updated based on the processes and final results of the socialization.
+In addition, fundamental aspects of the project, such as its objective, components and benefits, its potential risks and impacts will be socialized, as well as the corresponding measures for risk mitigation that are described in project instruments such as the MGAS and the Planning Framework for Indigenous Peoples.
+After the Project has been socialized according to Phase 2 and 3 proposals, the corresponding project instruments will be updated if needed based on the processes and final results of the socialization.
+In addition, the project webpage will keep active to receive comments and questions so it becomes the main channel for an interactive permanent participation.
+Once the socialization phase is conducted as planned for phase 2 and 3, relevant project documents will be updated to include results of the socialization.

 Discussion lines for messages Media Communication materials

 Basic knowledge of the Project Workshops Presentations.

 and associated key concepts.
 Website: Maps

 www.cuencaputumayoica.com Brochure

 Social networks Executive summaries

 Printed materials Posters

 Benefits and opportunities of Radio Informative pieces for social

 the Project for communities. networks.

-the moject for communities.
 Short videos.

 Podcasts

 Proposed measures to mitigate Workshops Infographics

 potential risks and impacts Printed materials Presentations

-Table 19.
+Table 20.
 Means and channels for face-to-face socialization of the Project with indigenous and local communities.